Comparing Galaxy Gaming (GLXZ) and Its Rivals

 |2.45

-This table compares Galaxy Gaming and its peers revenue, earnings per share and valuation.
+This table compares Galaxy Gaming and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue